atif93/google_image_downloader/README.md

 `<query>` is the the query to search for.

 `<number of images>` min(`<number of images>`, total google results) will be downloaded.

+All the images are downloaded from Google image search.
+These should be used for educational purposes only.
+Copyright is owned by the respective websites.